lopezdsr/sql-query/sqlref/sql_functions.md

 ## avg#
 {: #avg#}

-avg(expr) - Returns the mean calculated from values of a group.
+avg(expr) - Returns the mean that is calculated from values of a group.

 ## base64